scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 ::

-   scil_fibertube_tracking.py fibertubes.trk tracking.trk 0.01 0.01 --nb_fibertubes 3 --out_config tracking_config.txt --processes 4 -v -f
+   scil_fibertube_tracking.py fibertubes.trk tracking.trk 0.01 0.01 --nb_fibertubes 3 --out_config tracking_config.json --processes 4 -v -f

 This should take around 5 minutes.
 The loading bar of each thread will only update every 100 streamlines.
 It may look like it's frozen, but it